-Continuous Integration (CI) can be performed in Harness using the module and CI Pipelines.
+Continuous Integration (CI) can be performed in Harness using the CI module and CI pipelines.

 If you are using Harness Continuous Delivery (CD) but not Harness Continuous Integration (CI), you can still perform CI using the Jenkins step in your CD Stage.

 You can connect Harness to Jenkins using a Harness Jenkins Connector.
 This Connector allows you to Jenkins jobs in Jenkins steps.